Jabulani-N/atlas-machine_learning/unsupervised_learning/hyperparameter_tuning/README.md

 * similarly, I use `variance` instead of `sigma`.
 * you can find how to get thenew x by searching "next"

+# Task 6

+copied [my previous model training script](https://github.com/Jabulani-N/atlas-machine_learning/blob/main/supervised_learning/transfer_learning/0-transfer%20-%20with%20lamda%20layer.py) so I'd have somewhere to start

 # Notes to self

-when optimizing, you should probably utulize your previous projet that optimizes a model
+when optimizing, you should probably utulize your previous projet that optimizes a model ([transfer learning](https://github.com/Jabulani-N/atlas-machine_learning/tree/main/supervised_learning/transfer_learning)?)